imanghafoori1/laravel-decorator/README.md

 2 - The method has taken a "callable" as it's argument.

-3 - The whole thing surrounded by the black line is a closure, which is "returned" from the method.
+3 - The whole thing surrounded by the black line is a closure hence a "callable", and is returned from the method.